postageapp/postageapp-ruby/README.md

 ActionMailer Integration
 ------------------------
-You can quickly convert your existing mailers to use PostageApp service by simply changing `class MyMailer < ActionMailer::Base` to `class MyMailer < PostageApp::Mailer`
+You can quickly convert your existing mailers to use PostageApp service by simply changing `class MyMailer < ActionMailer::Base` to `class MyMailer < PostageApp::Mailer`.
+And don't forget to `require 'postageapp/mailer`

 ### Rails 3.x